-Set up your calendar below — pick a country for holidays, then load your events via URL, file, or demo data using the dropdowns.
+Click in the header bar to configure your calendar — pick a country for holidays, then load your events via URL, file, or demo data.

 How to use